Chapman, Kansas: Notable people

-Joseph Henry Engle is a retired U.S. Air Force Major General and a former NASA astronaut.
+Joseph Henry Engle was a retired U.S. Air Force Major General and a former NASA astronaut.
 Engle helped to flight test the joint NASA-Air Force X-15 rocket airplane and was one of the first astronauts in the Space Shuttle program, having flight tested the Space Shuttle Enterprise in 1977.
 He was commander of the second orbital test flight of the Space Shuttle Columbia in 1981.

 Harvey T. "Pop" Hollinger was one of the first comic book collectors.
 He set up his retail and mail order shop for new and used comics in Concordia, Kansas, in the late 1930s.
 Hollinger was born in Chapman and lived there through his high school years.

 Henry Varnum Poor was an American architect, painter, sculptor, muralist, and potter.
 Poor designed the "Crow House" on South Mountain Road in New City, New York for himself, and designed houses or home renovations for Kurt Weill and Lotte Lenya, John Houseman, Burgess Meredith and Maxwell Anderson.
 He was born in Chapman.